core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Set Notification Number to be uninitialized for new OSCORE Security Contexts.

 * Handle corner case for responder that reached its key usage limits.

+* Re-organizing main section about Forward Secrecy mode into subsections.

 ## Version -06 to -07 ## {#sec-06-07}